 How will it work with my solar power system?

-Many heat pumps come with a built-in timer which means you can very easily set them to run during the day, allowing you to power the heat pump using free electricity from the sun!
-Most heat pumps only require a small amount of power to run which means even small solar power installations can generate enough power during sunny days to run them.
+The Bosch heat pump comes with a built-in timer which means you can very easily set it to run during the day, allowing you to power the heat pump using free electricity from the sun!
+The heat pump also only requires 600W of power which means even small solar power installations can generate enough power during sunny days to run it.
 Check out our ‘Use Your Power’ activity for more advice on how to use your solar power in your home and what you can do to maximise the benefits of having solar.

 Do heat pumps work in cold weather?

-It is true that in areas of frequent frost, the system takes a little longer to heat up the hot water, however, most heat pumps have been designed to operate in cold conditions.
-Check with the manufacturer to confirm under which conditions the system can operate.
+It is true that in areas of frequent frost, the system takes a little longer to heat up the water.
+However, the Bosch heat pump has a built-in electric element which can be ‘kicked in’ during any period of extremely cold weather.
+Regardless, it is designed to operate in conditions from -7°C to 40°C.

 Can I set up the heat pump on a controlled load tariff?